agreffard/learning-notes/books/the-art-of-decision-making.md

 Reframing and rephrasing can have a critical impact on our decisions without altering the options.
 Exemple when facing surgery with 2 possible framings: _“survival rate of 90%”_ vs _“mortality rate of 10%”_.
 The first framing **increases acceptance, even though the situation remains identical**.

+Decision is also about avoiding a single-issue focus.

 ### 3. Selection

+Decision making is about **discernent**, including discerning what your personal needs and priorities are.

+To focus too much on the details of the possible choices available can lead to a decision that is not thoroughly informed by self-knowledge, therefore flawed.

+Think of yourself as steering a ship though a complicated passage amidst hazards. **Your ultimate concern if not the hazards but the ship itself**, which must end intact, safe, and set toward an appropriate future.

 ### 4. Action

+When we get to action, **there should be no room left for the expression of doubt**.

+Our individual world will not be born out of the parts of us that doubt.

+It needs to start with faith in ourselves: **the belief that we can do it**.

 ### 5. Resolve

+> Wherever you go, go with all your heart.
+> -Confucius

+Go one step at a time and don’t ever go backwards.

 ### 6. Completion

+Failing to recognize that something they had underway has not ended is an issue many people commonly gave in daily life.

+To clean the slate for effective decision making **you need to recognize when an issue is concluded**, for better or worse.

+# Part III.
+The momentum of decisiveness

+## Chapter 7.
+Of the essence

+Momentum is a matter of the efficiency of the flow between our thoughts.

+The speed at which we come to a decision is secondary to how seamlessly efficient is the flow toward that decision.

+## Chapter 8.
+Decision flow

+> Flow is being completely involved in an activity for its own sake.
+The ego falls away.
+Time flies.
+Every action, movement and thought follows inevitably from the previous one, like playing jazz.
+> -Mihaly Csikszentmihalyi

+### Creating flow

 _____